seveas/git-spindle/docs/index.rst

 Clone a github repository by name (e.g. seveas/hacks) or URL.
 If it's a fork, the "upstream" origin will be set up too.

+.. describe:: git hub cat <file>

+Display the contents of a file on github.
+File can start with repository names and refs.
+For example: `master:git-hub`,  `git-hub:master:git-hub` or `seveas/git-hub:master:git-hub`.

 .. describe:: git hub fork [<repo>]

 Fork another person's git repository on github and clones that repository